Below are the key requirements which participants and their entries should meet in order to be considered for the

 - on partner platforms online and offline

-- in the Special Edition of the Le Tabouret magazine, where the Grand Prix and the first place winner entries are given two pages publication per work and finalist works are given an one page publication per work
+- in the Special Edition of the Le Tabouret magazine, where works awarded with a Gold Diploma are given a two-page publication for each work, and works awarded with a Silver and Bronze Diplomas are given a one-page publication for each work

 - as part of the final exhibition which will take place during the International Summit of architects, urbanists, designers ARCH-EURASIA

 - at further exhibitions and events which are held by the Eurasian Prize throughout the year